jaxon-php/jaxon-website/pages/03.docs/05.advanced/04.request_factory/docs.en.md

 ---
 title: The Request Factory
 menu: The Request Factory
-template: docs
+template: jaxon
 ---

 The `Jaxon\Request\Factory` class can be used to create requests to functions or methods exported with Jaxon.
 It implements the `call()` function to create the request, and a range of other functions to pass content of the HTML page elements as parameter to the request.

-For example, the following code uses the Request Factory to create a request to an Jaxon class.
+For example, the following code uses the Request Factory to create a request to a Jaxon class.

 ```php
 <?php